fredyyyya/msba-452-assignments/README.md

 ### Summary

-This repository holds assignments completed in teh 453-Machine Learning course in the MSBA program at UC Davis
+This repository holds assignments completed in 453-Machine Learning course in the MSBA program at UC Davis